JFrogChina/JFrog-Platform-k3s-installation/README.md

         ⚠️ Important
         Please execute these scripts in a path with sufficient disk space.
         The data of running k3s will be stored in the ./k3s-data-dir directory.
-        The Imported Xray vulnerability database will occupy about 100GB~200GB.
+        The imported Xray vulnerability database will occupy about 100GB~200GB.

         ./1-download.sh